-Six kilometres east of Tavira – past the golf course at Benamor – lies CABANAS, named after the fishermen’s cabanas (huts) that formed the original settlement.
-Today a kernel of backstreets is still made up of pretty fishermen’s houses along with a line of low-rise shops, cafés and bars facing a picturesque river estuary edged by a neat wooden walkway.
+Six kilometres east of Tavira – past the golf course at Benamor – lies Cabanas, named after the fishermen’s cabanas (huts) that formed the original settlement.
+Today a kernel of backstreets is still made up of pretty fishermen’s houses along with a line of low-rise shops, cafés, restaurants, and bars facing a picturesque river estuary edged by a neat wooden walkway.
 Moored fishing boats testify to the village’s former mainstay, though today the economy is largely driven by tourism thanks to the glorious sands on Praia de Cabanas over the estuary.

 Things to do in Cabanas

 Ferries shuttle passengers to the Praia de Cabanas from a small jetty opposite Restaurante O Monteiro in the east of town.
 Cross the dunes and you’re faced with kilometres of golden sand, plus a couple of seasonal beach cafés, a perfect spot for swimming, sunbathing and relaxing before grabbing a yummy lunch or sunset dinner.
 There are three golf courses in the area for golfers, a 17th century Sao Joao da Barra fort, now turned into a luxury seafront hotel for those who love relaxing.
 For nature lovers, you can take a boat ride to the waterways of the Ria Formosa Natural Reserve, ideal for birdwatching.

 Weather in Cabanas

 The best time to visit Cabanas is typically during September and October, when the temperature is in the high 20s.
 The Summer months are of course the hottest, with temperatures sitting in the mid 30s.
 Spring is cooler, as with winter, at around 17 – 20 degrees; perfect if you want some winter sunshine.